aelzenaar/ncea-notes/unibooks.md

    Like Jones & Jones above, this is another new Springer book with really annoying typesetting, but to a lesser degree.
 (First edition: 515 D25; I have the second edition, which is supposed to be a major revision)
  * Walter Rudin, _Principles of Mathematical Analysis_.
-No comment needed - I prefer L&S for multivariable analysis, though.
+The first eight chapters are an incredibly clean and terse exposition of metric space theory.
+I prefer L&S (see 253) for multivariable analysis, though.
 (I did try to work through    chapter 9, and despite knowing what he was trying to do at every point - it's just material from 253 - it's incredibly clunkly and awful.
-Belive me, I thought the Chicago bibliography was exaggerating on this point, but it turns out that they were entirely correct.)
-It is by far the cleanest exposition of metric space theory on this list. ([Errata and notes](https://math.berkeley.edu/~gbergman/ug.hndts/#Rudin)) (515.8 R91)
+Belive me, I thought the Chicago bibliography was exaggerating on this point, but it turns out that they were entirely correct.)  ([Errata and notes](https://math.berkeley.edu/~gbergman/ug.hndts/#Rudin)) (515.8 R91)
  * A.N.
 Kolmogorov and S.V.
 Fomin, _Introductory Real Analysis_.
 Higher level than Rudin, covers Lebesgue integration in a much nicer way in my opinion.
 Includes a semi-detailed chapter on set theory from the point of view of analysis which is quite interesting for a different perspective.
 Lots of topology and metric space theory as well, with an abundance of linear algebra.
 (515.8 K81eYs)